Video Trimmer

 Upload Video

 Drop or select your MP4, MOV, AVI or WebM video.
-A preview player appears immediately so you can scrub through it.
+A preview player appears so you can scrub through it.

 2